directus/directus/.changeset/pretty-birds-agree.md

 '@directus/storage-driver-cloudinary': patch
 ---

-Fixed health check erroring for cloundary driver
+Fixed the server health check erroring with the cloundary driver